tenorshare-official/pdnob/README.md

 - **Annotate** PDFs for easy collaboration and review.
 - **Perform OCR** (Optical Character Recognition) on scanned or image-based PDFs.

-For installation and usage instructions, refer to the [User Guide](https://www.tenorshare.com/guide/how-to-use-pdnob-pdf-editor.html).
+For more information, refer to the [Tenorshare PDNob](https://www.tenorshare.com/products/pdf-editor-software-free-download.html).

 ## Features
 - **PDF Editing**: Modify text, images, and pages in PDF documents.